jed/sheet-down/README.md

 A [Google Spreadsheet][] implementation of [leveldown][].

 This library uses [abstract-leveldown][] to turn a worksheet within a Google Spreadsheet into a leveldown-compatible store for use with [levelup][].
+It was built to provide a convenient and familiar UI for two use cases:

+1. **As a write-only store**, to enable simple data entry without having to create or maintain a custom CRUD app with its own authentication/authorization.
+2. **As a read-only view** of an upstream data store, with built in sort and filter functionality.

 Keep in mind that there are some differences between LevelDB and Google Spreadsheets.
 For example, unlike LevelDB, Google Spreadsheets does not guarantee batch write atomicity, and does not snapshot reads.